Buzkashi: Distribution

-Games similar to buzkashi are played today by several Central Asian ethnic groups such as the Kyrgyz, Turkmens, Kazakhs, Uzbeks, Uyghurs, Hazaras, Tajiks, Wakhis and Pashtuns.
+Games similar to buzkashi are played today by several Central Asian ethnic groups such as the Hazaras, Uzbeks, Kyrgyz, Turkmens, Kazakhs, Uyghurs, Tajiks, Wakhis and Pashtuns.
 In the West, the game is also played by Kyrgyz who migrated to Ulupamir village in the Van district of Turkey from the Pamir region.
-In western China, there is not only horse-back buzkashi, but also yak buzkashi among Tajiks of Xinjiang.
+In western China, there is not only horse-back buzkashi, but also yak buzkashi among the Tajiks of Xinjiang.

 Afghanistan

 Buzkashi is the national sport and a "passion" in Afghanistan where it is often played on Fridays and matches draw thousands of fans.
 Whitney Azoy notes in his book Buzkashi: Game and Power in Afghanistan that "leaders are men who can seize control by means foul and fair and then fight off their rivals.
-The Buzkashi rider does the same".
+The buzkashi rider does the same".
 Traditionally, games could last for several days, but in its more regulated tournament version, it has a limited match time.

 During the first reign of the Taliban government in Afghanistan, buzkashi was banned as they considered the game immoral.
-After the Afghan Taliban was ousted in 2001, the sport resumed being played.
+After the Afghan Taliban was ousted in 2001, the sport resumed.
 When the Taliban regained power in 2021, they allowed the sport to continue.